CNC

 However there are snags all the way down.

 Well electrically I was pleasantly surprised.
-There are two ways DROs connect: a two wire RS422 derivative or alternatively bog-standard TTL that was my bread and butter for decades.
-The 7i97t has provision for both but the RS422 doesn't share nicely so I'd need a buffer.
+There are two ways DROs connect: a two wire RS422 derivative or alternatively the bog-standard TTL that was my bread and butter design tool for years.
+The 7i97t has provision for both but RS422 doesn't share nicely so I would need a buffer.
 Get out the 'scope and it's bang-bang rail to rail 5V.
 Fake, but the best fake, TTL.

 A quick check that my earths are safe and I can wire it straight in.